shaydel/LARPSecurity/README.md

 A new security method for re-registering password on each login request(or on-demand).

-This method has to be integrated on both client and server side code.
+The method has to be integrated on both client and server side code.

-This method handles cases where users share the same password across different providers (such as banking, gmail, facebook ..etc)
+The method mainly address cases where users share the same password across different providers (such as banking, gmail, facebook ..etc), and reduces the risk of re-using a password hacked from other service providers.

 - improves client confidentiality.
 - reduces risks of server side malwares revealing user password.